 If you do have a snake problem in your area, there are more effective ways to reduce numbers by making changes to your environment to make it less snake-friendly (such as moving wood piles away from the home), or calling in a snake catcher to relocate a snake.

 Venom is a modified saliva which is stored in sacs behind the eye on each side of the head.
 It contains zootoxins (toxins produced by an animal) which the snake injects into the skin via the hollow fangs in the snake’s mouth.
 It is used as a defensive mechanism against predators and to kill and digest the snake’s prey.

 Venom can vary depending on the species and may contain toxins which affect the blood (hemotoxins), certain cells (cytotoxins) and nervous system (neurotoxins).
 The main function of venom is to kill prey the snake is hunting as well as protect the snake against predators.

 Snakes are able to control the amount of venom is injected and in some cases may not inject any, this is known as a dry bite.
 Of course, it goes without saying that if your cat has been bitten by a snake, immediate veterinary attention is essential as you have no way of knowing if or how much venom has been injected.

 Snake bites can affect various organ systems.
-Breathing difficulty, acute kidney failure (nephrotoxicity), bleeding disorders, paralysis (including the respiratory system), tissue death and severe allergic reaction.
-There are different types of toxin, many snakes have more than one type of venom.
+Breathing difficulty, acute kidney failure (nephrotoxicity), bleeding disorders, paralysis (including the respiratory system), tissue necrosis (death) and severe allergic reaction.
+There are four types of snake venom:

 These toxins destroy red blood cells (hemolysis), lower blood pressure and disrupt blood clotting by destroying platelets which are non-nucleated cell fragments that form a clump to plug a damaged blood vessel as well as removing fibrinogen, which helps to mesh the platelet plug, resulting in internal bleeding.